|

 child’s eating habits.
 The patterns laid down in their early life are

-most likely to be carried on into adulthood.
+essential.
 The first few years of your

 child’s eating experiences are of vital importance to their health and

-Deserts
+Mealtimes Vegetables Deserts

 How to encourage healthy eating